What are Mbit/s (Mbps), kbit/s (kbps), MB/s, kB/s?

 The byte scale - Binary File Transfer Speed

 Here is where is can get a little confusing.
 Another scale is the byte scale.
 Bytes are used when talking about binary data, like files.
 The reason there's a difference is because in binary data the information is stored using coded symbols, each consisting of 8 bits of information.
 Early computer systems used 4-bit, 6-bit and even 7-bit binary coded decimal representations.
 By the 70's 8-bit was the standard architecture.
 The byte scale is different than the bit scale, each step up is by a factor of 1024 not 1000.
 Although, a common misconception is that this also applies to networking, it doesn't.
 In the context of networking speeds the factor is 1000 not 1024.
 This has more to do with sales and marketing and less to do with true binary law.
 Where the number of memory locations is always a power of 2 (e.g. 210 is 1024).
 Manufactures started selling their products using a factor of 1000 because it's easier for the consumer to understand.
 For instance, it can be pretty confusing to the lay person when you tell them that doubling 32K memory results in 65K.
 To alleviate the confusion new abbreviations were created to represent a conversion with a factor of 1024 (e.g. KiB, MiB, GiB).
 But this has not been adopted by everyone.
 So 1 kB can mean 1000 bytes or 1024 bytes depending on who you ask.
-A good rule of thumb is that if you're talking about memory allocation or storage use a factor of 1024.
-In the context of networking a factor of 1000 is industry standard.
-This confuses even the most knowledgeable computer technicians and there can be a lot of debate that surrounds the issue.

-So now you should know that 1 byte is equal to 8 bits.
+1 byte is equal to 8 bits.
 1 kilobyte (kB) is 1024 bytes.
 1 Megabyte (MB) is 1024 kilobytes.
 1 Gigabyte (GB) is 1024 Megabytes.
-But that 1 kB/s is equal to 1000 bps.
-1 MB/s is 1000 kB/s.
-1 GB/s is 1000 MB/s.
-Using the same scales you then arrive at Terabyte (TB) / Terabytes per second (TB/s), Petabyte (PB) / Petabytes per second (PB/s), Exabyte (EB) / Exabytes per second (EB/s), Zettabyte (ZB) / Zettabytes per second (ZB/s) and Yottabyte (YB) / Yottabytes per second (YB/s). e.g. When TestMy.net says your speed is 465 kB/s, that's 465 kilobytes per second.
+1 kB/s is equal to 1024 B/s.
+1 MB/s is 1024 kB/s.
+1 GB/s is 1024 MB/s.
+Using the same scales you then arrive at Terabytes per second (TB/s), Petabytes per second (PB/s), Exabytes per second (EB/s), Zettabytes per second (ZB/s) and Yottabytes per second (YB/s). e.g. When TestMy.net says your speed is 465 kB/s, that's 465 kilobytes per second.
 When you see 2.8 MB/s, that's 2.8 Megabytes per second.
-Because TMN is in the context of networking, conversion using a factor of 1000 bytes per kilobyte is used.

 Your TestMy Speed Test Results